SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 1. Do you like rainy days?
    That depends on whether the rain is heavy or not.
 I am fond of some light rain since it can make the air fresher and make the weather cooler.
 But I don't like the heavy rain since it can wet my pant leg.
 2. Does it rain much in your city?
-   Yeah.
+   Not pretty much.
 I think the weather in Wuhan is pretty weird.
 Sometimes it's sunny and hot in the morning, but there is a sudden downpour in the afternoon.
+And typically there are about one fifth of days that are rainy.
 3. Would you like to live in a city that is dry or wet?
    I would choose to live in a dry city because it is possible and convenient for me to go out to do some sports, meet with my friends or just take a walk on sunny days.
 And when it's rainy, I can only stay at home, which is pretty boring.